wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmware-to-azure.md

 The information in Section B is regarding Third Party Code components that are being made available to you by Microsoft under the original licensing terms.

-The complete file may be found on the [Microsoft Download <!-- deleted by customization Center](http://download.microsoft.com/download/2/5/E/25EB85E9-CDD5-46B5-97B7-A86733AFC525/Third-Party_Notices.txt) --><!-- keep by customization: begin --> Center](http://go.microsoft.com/fwlink/?LinkId=530254) <!-- keep by customization: end -->.
+The complete file may be found on the [Microsoft Download Center](http://download.microsoft.com/download/2/5/E/25EB85E9-CDD5-46B5-97B7-A86733AFC525/Third-Party_Notices.txt).
 Microsoft reserves all rights not expressly granted herein, whether by implication, estoppel or otherwise.